 We presented a known case of MS with acute and simultaneous bilateral ON.
-Although ON in MS is a common manifestation, simultaneous bilateral ON is rare.
+Although ON in MS is a common manifestation, simultaneous bilateral ON is a rare presentation.
 Therefore, ophthalmologists should be aware of ON atypical types and immediately refer patients with acute bilateral vision loss for further evaluations and decisions regarding the early institution of disease-modifying therapy for rapid return of visual acuity.
 Intravenous methylprednisolone is still considered a standard acute ON treatment.
-Atypical forms of ON, such as simultaneous bilateral Optic Neuritis, seem to have less response to traditional therapeutic options like steroids with a more extended recovery period.
+Atypical forms of ON such as simultaneous bilateral ON seem to have less response to traditional therapeutic options like steroids with a longer recovery period.
 Thus, further therapeutic options such as intravenous monoclonal antibodies and other novel options should be considered.

-Acknowledgment: We would like to thank all personnel for their support and cooperation, especially those in the emergency room.
+Acknowledgment: We would like to thank all personnel for their support and cooperation especially those involved in the emergency room.